 How do I, using common household tools and objects, determine the (variable) RPM of a fan? [more inside]

 My Mom just moved into an apartment with an electric stove, the very first electric stove she's had in seventy-one years of being alive.
 She's finding the learning curve a little daunting.
 Could you share some tips and tricks that would make the adjustment a little easier, things that you had to learn while transitioning from the gas stove to the electric stove? [more inside]

+I have a cast iron wood stove at my house that sort of looks like this.
 I suck at getting a fire light in it reliably.
 Can you help figure out what flues and doors and vents to open and close and devise a process to always get a fire going? [more inside]

 My neighbor has an old GE Automatic Calrod stove.
 Recently the oven stopped working (baking and Grilling) Assuming that the elements are ok, I'm guessing that a fuse somewhere in the stove needs to be replaced.
 If so does anyone know where the fuses are on these things.
 I'm asking Meta Filter because I'm reluctant to have a good poke around as the stove is really dirty.
-Link to the picture is obviously not the actual stove in question
+Link to the picture is obviously not the actual stove in question.

 I'm staying in a stranger's home.
 They have a smooth-top stove.
 If it is an induction stove then I can use my moka pot on it.
 If it's not then I can't.
 How can I determine whether or not it is?